Maria Luiza Ribeiro Viotti

 Maria Luiza Ribeiro Viotti (born 27 March 1954) is a Brazilian diplomat and the current Ambassador of Brazil to the United States.
 Previously, she was Chef de Cabinet to UN Secretary General António Guterres.
 Viotti was the Ambassador of Brazil to Germany from 2013 until 2016, Permanent Representative of Brazil to the United Nations from 2007 until 2013, and President of the United Nations Security Council for the month of February 2011.
 She is married to Eduardo Baumgratz Viotti and has a son.

+In early August 2026, Viotti's US visa was revoked, according to a senior US official, in response to disputes over Brazil's acceptance of Trump administration nominee for ambassador to Brazil Daniel Perez and its denial of visas to several US officials who planned visits with Brazilian coup leader Jair Bolsonaro, his son, opposition candidate Flavio Bolsonaro and others to discuss election security in advance of its October 2026 presidential elections.
+The official indicated Viotti's visa could be restored once Brazil agreed to accept Perez nomination.
+The Brazilian government called the visa revocation a "deliberate escalation of hostile measures against Brazil, driven by ideological motives."

 Education

 Viotti has a bachelor's degree in economics from the University of Brasília, which she received in 1979.
 She has a post-graduate degree in the same subject, which she completed in 1981, from the same university.
 She attended the Rio Branco Institute, the Brazilian diplomatic academy.

 Diplomatic career

 Viotti joined the Brazilian Foreign Service in 1976.
 She held several positions within the Ministry of External Relations, including: